 The continued importance of customer experience in a self-service worldHow prioritizing and improving customer experience can separate your organization from the rest

-The continued importance of
+The importance of customer experience can’t be overstated

 Customer experience can be the difference between brand apathy and brand enthusiasm.
 For organizations, it can be the difference between struggle and security when it comes to the bottom line.